Spiritual Resources > Prayer

 The religious leader of that same parable was doing something else which has no place before God.
 He was comparing himself (favorably, of course) to someone else.
 God isn't weighing you against anyone else, no one of today and no one of the past.
 Like a good mother does with her children, God may not love us all the same way, but God loves each of us completely for who we are.
-If you're someone who is prone to being depressed, among the most common of mental traps is to say, "I'm not as worthy as (someone else)", or "God, why did you make my life so miserable and that jerk's life so happy".
+Someone who suffers depression is prone to fall into the mental trap of saying, "I'm not as worthy as (someone else)", or "God, why did you make my life so miserable and that jerk's life so happy".
 That can be a real downer.
 But that's not how God sees you.
 Your real worth is what God deems you to be, and how good or bad or happy or pathetic others are just doesn't matter.
 If that's so, then there's no reason to let comparison creep into your life, especially not in prayer.
 All it does is twist what you ask for and dull your response.

 Sometimes what you desire is not material at all.
 Sometimes you just want the sense of control that comes from having everything go according to plan.
-You believe that if everything follows your plan, it will work out best overall for yourself and those you care about, progressing as it should.
+You believe that if everything follows your plan, it will work out best for yourself and those you care about.
 Or so you think.
-So you pray an argument with God, trying to convince God that you have it right, that you know the way to go, trying to talk God into giving your plan a divine blessing.
+So you pray an argument with God, trying to convince God that you have it right, that you know the way to go.
+Trying to talk God into giving your plan a divine blessing.
 Once again, we forget who is the God here.
-Our plans are awfully puny when stood next to God's; they're all twisted up in curly-queues, driven by motives deeper than we're aware of, not big enough where big counts, not detailed enough where it matters, not wise enough to prevent us from looking really stupid, not big enough to make up for unintended consequences.
+Our plans are puny when stood next to God's.
+They're all twisted up in curly-queues, driven by motives deeper than we're aware of.
+They're not big enough where big counts, not detailed enough where it matters, not wise enough to prevent us from looking stupid, not broad enough to make up for unintended consequences.
 The Lord already has a plan under way, called "the Kingdom of God".
 It's the plan that will take effect, with or without you, like it or not.
 Thank God for that, or we'd really be sunk!
-Pray that God will guide you into the part of this plan that was designed for you.
+Pray that God will guide you into the part of this plan that was meant for you.

 back to top